mUAY THAI SANGHA

 Practicing weapons teaches one to understand the value of our environment and the tools that surround us.
 When we adopt something from beyond the body and apply it as a weapon, it becomes an extension of our being.
 The muay Thai sangha gym trains with weapons for the purpose of understanding and developing this energetic connection.

 The main weapons that are practiced at the school are single and double swords, the wooden staff, the knife and sometimes the spear with shield.

 By training with different weapons, we become sensitive to the varied nature and abilities of our extended bodies.
 Developing our relationship with each weapon, we work to improve our coordination, sharpen our vision, accelerate our footwork, and gain a better understanding of distance and timing.

 Originally our double swords program was a mixture of two different styles from the city of Sri Ayutthaya.
 But after many years of training, the style has evolved into a unique way of fighting called Sri Agastya Double Swords.

 Our curriculum accentuates three main aspects or fields of knowledge in fighting: the defensive, the offensive, and the energetic fields.
 The defensive and offensive aspects are separated in different training segments, each having a concrete set of techniques and footwork.
 And the energetic aspects are divided between the five elements.

-The way we teach at the school is truly simple.
-It consists of practicing first the basic modules alone, after the student will practice with a partner the basic attacks and defenses until he is ready to spar with other students.
+The way we teach at the gym is truly simple.
+It consists of practicing first the basic modules alone after the student will practice with a partner the basic attacks and defenses until he is ready to spar with other students.
 Once a student is efficiently able to defend themselves, they are considered ready to progress to the next module.